FiendOfAshes/Scripts/README.md

 - palette_generator.py
 ---
 ## palette_generator.py
-Has a single function that generates colour palettes based on a list of hex value inputs
+Has a single function that generates colour palettes based on a list of hex value inputs:
-- Allows size to be passed as a tuple (_width_, _height_)
+- allows size to be passed as a tuple (_width_, _height_)
 - saturation values for selective colours as a dictionary
 ### Example:
 ```python